NanoBillion/gallant/README.md

 to all glyphs that connect to glyphs above and below, such as large parentheses, braces, brackets, integrals, etc.

+Due to a Windows quirk, I have added six fake Hiraga glyphs that Windows tests the existence of (and would otherwise reject as a font).
+I'd be extremely delighted if someone contributed the full set of Hiragana glyphs.

+### Is there a gallant.fon for Windows?

+No. The `fon` file format, dated as it is, does not support Unicode and would only contain 256 glyphs.

 ## Who are you?